User Score: 5266

 Guests: --Andy Griffith (comedy monologue) - imitates a woman's voice, sings "Make Yourself Comfortable," and chats with Ed afterwards. --Betty & Jane Kean, with Lew Parker & Gabriel Dell - "Walk Like a Sailor" (from "Ankles Aweigh") --Pat Henning (comedian) --Stan Kramer and his puppets --Victor Julian and his performing dogsmoreless

-The second All-Army Talent Contest, broadcast from Fort Dix, with performers selected from U.S. Army bases throughout the world.
+The second All-Army Talent Contest featuring performers selected from U.S. Army bases throughout the world.

 "Mister Roberts" Salute - A full-hour tribute to the stage drama (written by the late Thomas Heggen) and the recent film version.